-4.8 D/A Conversion
+6.8 D/A Conversion

-THS8200 contains 3 DACs with an internal resolution of 11 bits, and maximum speed of 205 MSPS.
+THS8200 contains three DACs with an internal resolution of 11 bits, and maximum speed of 205 MSPS.
 This allows operation with all (H)DTV formats including 1080P, and PC graphics formats up to UXGA at 75 Hz.

-The DAC output compliance can be selected between two full-scale ranges using the data fsadi register.
-DIGMUX selects DTG output data during nonvideo line types, except when dtg1 passthrough is active: in this case video input data still is passed during the active video portion of certain line types, as identified in Section 4.7.3 on the DTG line types.
+The DAC output compliance can be selected between two full-scale ranges using the data\fsadj register.
+DIGMUX selects DTG output data during nonvideo line types, except when dtg1\passthrough is active: in this case video input data still is passed during the active video portion of certain line types, as identified in Section 6.7.3 on the DTG line types.

 THS8200 supports output in either RGB or YPbPr color spaces.
-When using RGB output, the dtg2 rgb mode on register needs to be set.
-In this case an offset is added to all DAC output channels in order to provide headroom for the negative sync.
+When using RGB output, the dtg2\rgb\mode\on register needs to be set.
+In this case an offset is added to all DAC output channels to provide headroom for the negative sync.
 Nominally the blanking level is at 350 mV, and the 700 mV swing extends upwards.
 Therefore peak white corresponds to 1.05 V. When YPbPr mode is selected on this register, the offset is only added to the Y channel output; Pb and Pr outputs now have a video range from 0 to 700 mV with 0 V corresponding to internal DAC input code 0 (note that due to the CSM block this could correspond to another device input code).
 The Cb and Cr chroma difference channels are thus assumed to be offset binary encoded, not 2s complement.

 Finally, the DTG mode determines whether the DIGMUX switches in output data from the DTG.
 For example, in VESA mode the DACs are always driven by the video input bus.
-When the DTG overrides the video input bus in SDTV or HDTV modes, the actual amplitude levels output by the DACs during this time are user-programmable via the dtg1 <y,cbcr> blank, dtg1 <y, cbcr> sync low, and dtg1 <y, cbcr> high registers.
+When the DTG overrides the video input bus in SDTV or HDTV modes, the actual amplitude levels output by the DACs during this time are user-programmable using the dtg1\<y,cbcr>\blank , dtg1\<y, cbcr>\sync\low, and dtg1\<y, cbcr>\high registers.

-We next outline some of the analog component video output formats that can be generated from THS8200.
+The following sections described some of the analog component video output formats that can be generated from THS8200.

-4.8.1 RGB Output Without Sync Signal Insertion/General-Purpose Application DAC
+6.8.1 RGB Output Without Sync Signal Insertion/General-Purpose Application DAC